Ada-Developers-Academy/core/intro-to-functions/defining-functions.md

 Let's learn more details about parameters and return values, and then read some example function bodies.

-## Parameters Are Variables We Can Read.
-Arguments Determine Their Values.
+## Parameters Are Variables We Can Read; Arguments Determine Their Values.

 Every parameter is the name of a variable we can read in the function body.